Zerropse/Zerropse/README.md

 ## 🧠 Current Focus

-- 🏎️ Motorsport Analytics (Telemetry + Strategy AI)
+- 🏎️ Doing well in karting and putting a load of experience into Sim-Racing.
 - 🤖 Deep Learning & Computer Vision
 - ⚡ Real-time ML Systems
-- 🧩 Advanced DSA & Problem Solving
+- 🧩 Making an autonomous vehicle

 ---